NyTekCFW/CoreGBA/README.md

 # CoreGBA

-The original name of this project is 'mxgba' renamed to CoreGBA later, its an set of tools optimized to simplify and accelerate GBA game development, while providing great freedom to users.
+CoreGBA is a low-level Game Boy Advance development framework/library that acts like a game engine.

+It provides core systems such as rendering methods, memory management, savedata managements, etc...

+Built around Mode 5, CoreGBA aims to simplify GBA development while giving developers direct control over systems.

-This project is still in development, bugs may arise and will be corrected over time.
+The project is currently in active development and is not yet stable.
+Bugs, missing features, and breaking changes are expected and will be fixed over time.

-Not available for the  moment.